MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 Features on Demand (FODs) are Windows feature packages that can be added at any time.
 Common features include language resources like handwriting recognition or other features like the .NET Framework (.NetFx3).

-Device partners will often include FODs in Windows images.
+Device partners often include FODs in Windows images.
 A commonly added feature is .NET Framework 3.5 to support scenarios where the device is running an OEM application and that needs .NET Framework 3.5 support.

 To add a Feature on Demand in audit mode, you need the FOD ISO either on a USB drive, or copied to your IoT device.
 Once you've finished installing FODs, you can remove the ISO from your IoT device or remove the USB drive.